It is the song we all know.

 Should we think of O Canada as stirring and inspirational?
 Or sexist and colonialist?
 A celebration of national pride or an insult to minorities?
-Born as an expression of French Canadian nationalism, is it now a symbol of anglophone ascendancy?
+And what is an anthem for, anyway?

-At its core, the project is built around a feature length documentary (working title: ‘Our Song’), the first ever to take on this neglected story, bringing it to life in a way that is accessible, compelling and entertaining, swirling with music, dance and youthful energy.
-Think LaLaLand meets High School Musical meets a Ken Burns documentary.
+The project is built around a feature length documentary (working title: ‘Our Song’), the first ever to take on this neglected story, bringing it to life in a way that is accessible, compelling and entertaining, infused with music, dance and youthful energy.

-Growing out of the film will be an array of educational materials, geared to several grade levels, that will be made available to schools across the country to support the teaching of the O Canada story.
+An integral part of the production will be an array of educational materials, geared to several grade levels, that will be made available to schools across the country to support the teaching of the O Canada story.

 The O Canada Project is the brainchild of Producer / Director Isabella Cairess Favaro, creator of the acclaimed documentary Leap of Faith: The Dance of Mikhail Baryshnikov.
-Her production company, Favaro Mallen Films is bringing the story to life in collaboration with Breakout Educational Network, a registered charity whose mission is to produce educational materials related to Canadian cultural, social, economic and political themes.
+Favaro Mallen Films Inc is working in collaboration with Breakout Educational Network, a registered charity whose mission is to produce educational materials related to Canadian cultural, social, economic and political themes.